Products Affected - Description

 Estimated Resupply Dates

-- American Regent has cyanocobalamin 1000 mcg/mL 1 mL, 10 mL, and 30 mL vials available in limited supply.1
+American Regent has cyanocobalamin 1000 mcg/mL 10 mL and 30 mL vials available in limited supply.
+The 1 mL vials are on back order and the company cannot estimate a release date.1

 Implications for Patient Care